wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 3.1.9 - Released on 29 July 2025 =
+* New : Gift Card Report Summary on the WordPress Dashboard.
+* New : Compatibilty with latest WC ( 10.0.4 ) and WP( 6.8.2 ).
+* Fix : Banner Image & Condition.

 = 3.1.8 - Released on 23 July 2025 =

 * New : Compatibilty with latest WC ( 10.0.3 ) and WP( 6.8.2 )